BJP leader, four others held in Ballia murder case | Law-Order

 BJP leader, four others held in Ballia murder case

-The Uttar Pradesh Police has arrested the main accused—a BJP leader—and four others in the Ballia murder case, officials said on Sunday.
-The incident had taken place on Thursday during a meeting over the allotment of ration shops at Durjanpur village in Ballia's Reoti area.
+The Uttar Pradesh Police has arrested a BJP leader and four others in the Ballia murder case, officials said on Sunday.
+Local BJP leader Dhirendra Pratap Singh allegedly shot dead Jai Prakash Pal Gama (46) on Thursday following a quarrel over the allotment of ration shops at Durjanpur village in Ballia's Reoti area.

-"With whom the BJP government is siding in the Ballia incident," she said in a Hindi tweet, adding that the BJP MLA is openly supporting the accused.
-The MLA, who has been called to Lucknow by the party leadership, told PTI on Sunday, "I have been called by the party leadership in Lucknow and not summoned as reported by some news channels."
-"I will hand over all documents pertaining to the case, which are with me, to UP BJP chief Swatantra Dev Singh and brief him about the entire matter," he said.
+Lashing out at the BJP without naming the MLA, Congress general secretary Priyanka Gandhi on Sunday asked the BJP to explain to whom it was backing.
+"With whom is the BJP government siding in the Ballia incident," she said in a Hindi tweet, adding that the BJP MLA is openly supporting the accused.

+The MLA, who was called to Lucknow by the party leadership said that he met UP BJP chief Swatantra Dev Singh and party's UP unit's general secretary (organisation) Sunil Bansal.
+Speaking to PTI over phone, he said that he briefed both the leaders about the "one-sided action" of the administration in the case.
+He added that both the leaders listened to him.

-Meanwhile, family members of the deceased heaved a sigh of relief following the arrest of Dhirendra Pratap Singh.
-The brother of the victim, however, said, "But Dhirendra is a 'dabang' (strongman).
-We fear untoward incidents in future as well."
-He demanded stringent punishment for the guilty, security for his family, Rs 50 lakh assistance and a government job.
+Singh said he was assured that a case from the other side would also be registered soon.
+Meanwhile, the brother of the deceased demanded stringent punishment for the guilty, security for his family, Rs 50 lakh assistance and a government job.

 ALSO READ